hal/site/content/development/building-blocks.md

 HAL heavily relies on metadata from the resource descriptions.
 This data is used when building the user interface in many different ways:

-- the descriptions are used for the context help
+- The descriptions are used for the context help.
-- the data type and flags like `required` are used to build the form items
+- The data type and flags like `required` are used to build the form items.
-- the capabilities are used to build type-ahead combo boxes
+- The capabilities are used to build type-ahead combo boxes.
-- the security related information is used to filter form items and disable / enable buttons
+- The security related information is used to filter form items and disable / enable buttons.

-The resource descriptions must be present, before the UI is setup.
+The metadata must be present, before the UI is setup.
 That's why central classes like presenter proxies and finder columns can be annotated with `org.jboss.hal.spi.Requires`.
 This information is parsed by an annotation processor and made available as an implementation of `org.jboss.hal.meta.resource.RequiredResources`.
 Here's an example of the batch presenter:

 ```java
 public class BatchPresenter extends MbuiPresenter<BatchPresenter.MyView, BatchPresenter.MyProxy>